 The Ashoka Stupa, a 7-meter long pillar outside Delhi, India, was built 1600 years ago and is made of iron that has not rusted.
 It is 98% iron and the remaining 2% comprises of lead, brass, bell metal (copper and tin) and phosphorous from wooden blast furnaces (instead of modern limestone blast furnaces).
 It does rust in the first phase with water and air (ferrous oxide FE-O), however a chemical reaction between the metal and the first phase creates misawite to form a ferrous oxide hydroxide (FeOOH) which forms a passive layer of “self-defending protection” (https://en.wikipedia.org/wiki/Iron_pillar_of_Delhi).

-Mocana helps device operators bridge the adoption challenge between device vendors and service providers, to enable digital transformation with the emerging 5G network, edge cloud and SD-WAN.
+Mocana helps device operators bridge the adoption challenge between device vendors and service providers, and enables digital transformation with the emerging 5G network, edge cloud and SD-WAN.
 We protect the content delivery supply chain and device lifecycle for tamper-resistance from womb-to-tomb, with root-of-trust and chain-of-trust anchors.
-We measure the device for persisted integrity for trustworthiness of operations and data to power AI/ML analytics.
-Our team of security professionals work with semiconductor vendors and certificate authorities to integrate with emerging technologies to comply with data privacy and protection standards.
+We measure the device for persisted integrity and for trustworthiness of operations and data to power AI/ML analytics.
+Our team of security professionals work with semiconductor vendors and certificate authorities to integrate with emerging technologies in order to comply with data privacy and protection standards.
 The goal of Cyber Protection as a Service is to eliminate the initial cost of modernization for device vendors and empower service providers to offer subscription-based services for effective and efficient digital transformation of things.

 Mocana’s core technology protects more than 100 million devices today and is trusted by over 200 of the largest industrial manufacturing, aerospace, defense, utility, energy, medical and transportation companies globally www.mocana.com.